adam-lafontaine/CMS/blog/posts/[010][Makefiles].md

 ### New Project

 When starting a new project, it's good to have a separate directory for all of the build files.
-The build directory is usually ignored in git repositories.
-I like to make a setup rule for myself or anyone else who clones the repository on another device.
+The build directory is usually ignored in git repositories so I like to make a setup rule for myself or anyone else who clones the repository on another device.

 Add a rule to create a build directory if it does not already exist.